zijie-tang/Spectrogram_WANGLab/README.md

 # Zap-Matlab

-Matlab GUI which implements Zafar's audio player (Zap), featuring some practical functionalities such as a synchronized spectrogram, a select/drag tool, and a playback line.
+Matlab GUI which implements Zafar's audio player (Zap), featuring some practical functionalities such as a playback line, a select/drag tool, and a synchronized spectrogram.

 Files:
 - [`zap.m`](#zapm): Matlab GUI which implements Zap.